Which courts specialize or deal with construction disputes? Can decisions be appealed?

 The parties may agree to submit to the jurisdiction of the courts in the Dubai International Financial Centre (DIFC) however as these courts are primarily commercial courts it is unclear how they would address complex construction issues.

 In civil cases, litigation is commenced by a ‘claimant’ against a ‘defendant’.
 Claims of lesser value will start in a local or regional court known as the ‘County Court’.
 More substantial civil claims are heard in the ‘High Court’ which is based in London but has 10 other regional centres across England and Wales.
-The High Court consists of a number of divisions; one of them, the ‘Queen’s Bench Division’, is home to the specialized ‘Technology and Construction Court’ (TCC) which deals principally with technology and construction disputes.
+The High Court consists of a number of divisions; one of them, the ‘Queen’s Bench Division’, includes the Business and Property Court.
+It is home to the specialized ‘Technology and Construction Court’ (TCC) which deals principally with technology and construction disputes.
 Decisions of the TCC can be appealed to the Court of Appeal (Civil Division).
 The ultimate court of appeal in the UK is the Supreme Court.

 Generally, construction disputes are heard in the civil court of the state where the project is located.
 If the claimant asks for something other than damages, for example, a party requests an injunction or specific performance, then the case will be heard in the state’s equity court, often called chancery court.
 Otherwise, the case will be heard in a court of law.